 The tomb monument in the parish church of Hinton St George, Somerset (as described in my post Scagliola in Somerset) comes at a time when the Baroque was beginning to flourish in England.
 The garland in the centre of the monument is naturalistic and full of fruit, flowers and artichokes.
 The skill in creating the scagliola plasterwork garland was considerable and likely to be above that of local artisans.

-On the ceilings of the Customs House on Exeter Quay are plasterwork garlands (circa 1680) by John Abbot.
-Rather than the contained festoon in the Paulet monument, Abbot’s garlands allows objects to spill out and flow.
+On the ceilings of the Customs House on Exeter Quay are plasterwork garlands (circa 1680) by John Abbott.
+Rather than the contained festoon in the Paulet monument, Abbott’s garlands allows objects to spill out and flow.
 It has echoes of the contemporary work of Grinling Gibbons’s wood carvings.
-Abbot’s work demonstrates a light, playful touch.
+Abbott’s work demonstrates a light, playful touch.
 Flowers stick out on stalks and are interwoven with leaves and acorns.
 A dyanmic eel is delicately and incongruously placed in the garland.
 Opposing the naturalistic flora are imaginary masks which are placed at intervals.
 Maize cobs make an appearance, linking to trade with the Americas.
 Whilst playful, it hints at the concept of human mastery over the natural world within the scheme.

 Bastard Brothers’ Showroom, Blandford Forum, Dorset